Click Here for Visitation Guidelines

 Alzheimer’s Disease is a Degenerative Brain Disorder

-On the other hand, Alzheimer’s Disease is a type of dementia that causes memory, thinking, and behavior problems.
-It develops slowly and gets worse over time.
-Alzheimer’s Disease has more plaques and tangles in the brain, causing a degenerative brain disorder.
-It almost always affects memory first, followed by communication struggles, personality changes, and a decline in cognitive function.
+On the other hand, Alzheimer’s disease is a specific type of dementia that leads to significant memory, thinking, and behavior problems.
+This form of dementia develops gradually and worsens over time, characterized by an increased presence of plaques and tangles in the brain.
+These abnormal structures cause a degenerative brain disorder, which almost always impacts memory first.

-How a CCRC Can Help a Person with Dementia or Alzheimer’s Disease
+How a CCRC Can Help a Person with Dementia or Alzheimer’s Disease?

 Long-term care facilities, especially a continuing care retirement community (CCRC), can help care for a person with dementia or Alzheimer’s Disease.
 Because both dementia and Alzheimer’s Disease are progressive—meaning they typically get worse over time—a safe, caring place with different levels of care is often an excellent fit.